 To inspect and replace the air filter, follow these steps:

 Following the recommended air filter replacement intervals is essential to keep your used car in top condition.
-Generally, air filters should be replaced every 20,000 to 25,000 km or once a year.
+Generally, air filters should be replaced every 12,000 to 15,000 miles or once a year.
 However, consult your owner's manual for specific recommendations based on your vehicle's make and model.

 Here is a table summarizing the recommended air filter replacement intervals for various driving conditions: